Internship Course 3391

 (Science 3391: Internship: Planning, Practicum, and Prospects)

 This is a 1.0 credit course for successfully completing the Science Internship Program and is taken on top of a regular full-time course load (no additional course fees will be assessed).
 Please note: students do not register themselves in Science 3391 (it is not a normal course).
 Once approved to the program students will have Science 3391 added to their records.
 It will not trigger a course “overload”.

 The Course consists of:

-- A preparatory series of workshops, which may include cover letter/resume writing, interview skills, introduction to technical writing, introduction to intellectual property, business etiquette.
+- A preparatory series of workshops, which may include cover letter/resume writing, interview skills, professionalism, introduction to business communication and other business concepts including business etiquette.

 - Development and review of a professional resume